 So much of our time is spent on screens.
 Make sure you have a good break every 30 – 40 minutes to get up, walk around and stretch.
 Use the pomodoro timer to schedule reminders when it’s time to for you to take time out!

-Whether you are golf lover, yogi or gym-bod you can maintain your exercise routine at home.
+Whether you are golf lover, yogi or gym regular, you can maintain your exercise routine at home.
 Plus with the daily commute now on pause you can fit a daily walk into your schedule by doing as Anders Ivarsson suggests and adding a “fake commute” to the start of your day.
 This is one of the most important self care tips for working from home and can help combat depression.

-Gary our amazing sales and account manager has scheduled a daily slot with his mates and people join as they can for 1 hour to chat each day.
+Gary our amazing sales and account manager has scheduled a daily slot with his mates.
+People join as they can for 1 hour to chat each day.
 Gary says “we have a bit of lunch to snack on and chew the fat.
 This give you a bit of energy and helps to segment the day and have energy to go again in the afternoon.”

 Make time for mediation to reset, revitalise and renew the mind and body.
 It’s great way to kickstart your day even if you wake up feeling sluggish.
 Join Sam Kiani’s online meditation circle at 6:30am each morning here.